RamaKaorma/RamaKaorma/README.md

 - 👀 I’m interested in web developement and education (as well as cooking and reading)
 - 🌱 I’m currently learning about algorithms
 - 💻 I'm currently working on a personal portfolio page
-- :tent: I'm currently doing the Responsive Web Design Course on FreeCodeCamp
+- :tent: I'm currently doing the JavaScript Algorithms and Data Structures Course on FreeCodeCamp
 - 📫 How to reach me www.linkedin.com/in/rama-kaorma-774096234